OmarFayez/One/README.md

 ### About

--It is a potofolio site for web developer and designer which consist of set of sections (Home - About - Services - Works - Records - Feedback - Blog - Contact).
+-It is a potofolio site for web developer and designer which consist of set of sections (Home - About - Services - Records - Works - Testimonial - Blog - Contact).

 ### Screenshot